Scouts and Chilly Moose teaming up for our Planet

-Since the launch of our partnership with our friends at Scouts Canada, in the spring of 2022, Chilly Moose has been supporting Scouting Groups in incorporating the SDGs (Sustainable Development Goals) into their weekly programming.
+Since the launch of our partnership with our friends at Chilly Moose, in the spring of 2022, we have been able to increase the support given to our Scouting Groups in incorporating the SDGs (Sustainable Development Goals) into their weekly programming.

 By sharing their activities and projects with the at-large Scouting community, Scouts sections were eligible to win some Chilly Moose gear to help support their various outdoor adventures.